Kio box

 In WSU’s controlled setting, eight brown bears—three males and five females—are being tested separately and are at various phases of the experiment, said Nelson.
 To date, a 9-year-old grizzly named Kio has sailed through each phase, essentially nailing the hypothesis that the species is capable of tool use.

 Here’s how the study works: Inside the grizzly bears’ play area, a donut is hung on a string from a wire, too high for the animals to reach.
 First, each bear is tested to see if it will stand on a sawed-off tree stump to reach up and get the donut down.
-Once this is mastered, researchers move the stump away from the hanging donut and place it on
+Once this is mastered, researchers move the stump away from the hanging donut and place it on its side.

 Here’s where things get challenging.
-The bear must move the stump until it is positioned underneath the donut and
+The bear must move the stump until it is positioned underneath the donut and then flip the stump over into a makeshift footstool.

 All of which Kio mastered early on: "She manipulates an inanimate object in several steps to help her achieve a goal, which in this case is to obtain food," said Nelson.
 "This fits the definition of tool use."